 - Medication/Appointment schedules or alarms to help individuals with memory issues

-Looking for Durable Medical Equipment (DME) to Help with a TBI?
+Looking for Durable Medical Equipment (DME), Including A Patient Lift to Help with a TBI?

 Look no further than Lift & Care Systems.
 We have been selling and installing durable medical equipment (DME) for individual homes, apartments, group homes, hospitals, and residential care centers since 1993.
 Our DME specialists will work with you to determine what DME is needed for the disabled individual in your life.
 Whether you need a full-featured ceiling lift system, wheelchair ramps, or just grab bars and poles to help with balance in some areas of your home, give us a call at (508) 465-5254 or fill out this online contact form to schedule a free, no-pressure, no-obligation consultation today.